Interview Query

 students_df = students_df[students_df["grade"] > 90]

-Now we want to do the same process for favorite color, but the problem is that we have two possible categories for inclusion in the filtered dataframe.
+We want to do the same process for the favorite colors, but the problem is that we have two possible categories for inclusion in the filtered dataframe.
 How can we write code to include both possibilities in our final dataframe?

 34. Given a dataframe with rainfall data (day of the week and rainfall inches), write a function to find the median amount of rainfall for the days on which it rained.